What does it mean exactly,

 and may belong together

-Then again, the partridge with her pears is back
+… and again, the partridge and her pears are back

 (or his, since it isn’t clear if gender matters)

 But, as frost on glass in lace loops scatter,

 no one knows, while other beasts on rooftops clatter.

 Now come French hens to join the gifts that he or she is given.

 Three to be exact, perched beside the pair of turtle doves